darshan208/Adventure-Work-Report/README.md

 * **Power Query Editor:** For data preprocessing and transformation.

 ## Dataset Information
-The dataset contains multiple tables related to Adventure Works:
+The dataset, covering sales data from 2020 to 2022, contains multiple tables related to Adventure Works:

 * Fact Tables: